Skip to main content

 1. From the interactions tab

-1. Begin by selecting the component you want to add a trigger to.
+1. Select the component you want to add a trigger to.

 2. In the editor's top right corner, click on "Interactions" to open the Interactions tab.

-3. You can add a trigger by either selecting one from the suggested triggers or by clicking the "+" button.
+3. Add a trigger by selecting one from the suggested triggers or by clicking the "+" button.

 2. From the canvas